Advocacy Targets: What you need to know

 Make sure people with disabilities have equal access to their community

-Equal access is when a person is able to use and enjoy places, programs, and services in their community just as a non-disabled person.
+Equal access means a person is able to use and enjoy places, programs, and services in their community just as a non-disabled person.
 We will help people with disabilities who have not been given equal access.

 - Equal access to public places, programs, and services.